Strength in Numbers (The Music album): Release and promotion

 In March 2008, the band played a short, four-date tour of the UK under the banner of the Four Cities tour.
 They repeated this with four UK shows in April 2008 with support from the Officers and then again in May 2008.
-The idea was that the band would return to the same cities in successive months at bigger venues per each occasion.
+The idea was that the band would return to the same cities in successive months at bigger venues per occasion.
 On 9 April 2008, Strength in Numbers was announced for release in two months' time; alongside this, the track listing was posted online.
 "Strength in Numbers" was released as the album's lead single on 9 June 2008; the CD edition included "Symbol of Hope", "What Am I" and "Traps".
 Two versions were released on seven-inch vinyl record: the first with a remixe of "Strength in Numbers" by the Whip, while the other featured "Victim".
 Strength in Numbers was released on 16 June 2008 through Polydor Records and Yes, Please!.
-A special edtiion was released in Europe, which included the bonus tracks "The Price" and "The Rain", while the Japanese edition included various B-sides and remixes.
+A special edition was released in Europe, which included the bonus tracks "The Price" and "The Rain", while the Japanese edition included various B-sides and remixes.

 Following an appearance at the Isle of Wight Festival, the band went on another tour of the UK, running into July 2008, and ending with a performance at T in the Park.
 "The Spike" was released as the second single from the album on 11 August 2008.
 The seven-inch vinyl record version included "Honest", while the CD edition featured "Just Cos I'm Alone", "Hands on Fire" and a remix of "The Spike".
 Harvey played a one-off acoustic show that same month.
 "Drugs" was issued as the album's third and final single on 13 October 2008; it was released as a two-disc seven-inch vinyl record set with "Funky" and remixes of "Drugs".
 The following day, the music video for "Drugs" preimiered on This Is Fake DIY's website.
 The single was promoted with tour of the UK that same month; it was followed by a short stint in Japan.
 Coinciding with this, another edition of the album was released in Japan, which featured a DVD with music videos, live performances and a documentary.
 In February 2009, the band toured Australia as part of the nationwide tour The Big O, headlining alongside the Fratellis.